prebid/prebid.github.io/dev-docs/bidders/apstream.md

 sidebarType: 1
 ---

+### Disclosure

 Note: This bidder passes consent strings but not the gdprApplies flag to its backend.
-This may result in some incorrect GDPR processing, such as when the consent string is not yet available but the publisher has decided GDPR always applies.
+This may result in some incorrect TCF2 processing, such as when the consent string is not yet available but the publisher has decided GDPR always applies.
 See https://github.com/prebid/Prebid.js/issues/7775

 ### Bid Params